 Bartolini Salimbeni Chapel

-By comparison, the Bartolini Salimbeni Chapel is less spectacular than the Sassetti Chapel, but it is interesting nonetheless and turning on the light will cost you nothing (if I remember correctly).
+By comparison, the Bartolini Salimbeni Chapel is less spectacular than the Sassetti Chapel, but it is interesting nonetheless.
 The chapel itself has been the property of the Bartolini Salimbeni family since the second half of the fourteenth century.
 Both the frescoes and the altarpiece of this chapel are the work of Lorenzo Monaco, “Lawrence the Monk”, a painter who was born in Siena around the year 1370 and died in Florence in 1425.
 Lorenzo Monaco worked on the chapel between 1420 and 1425, so the frescoes and altarpiece here may be his last works.
 The altarpiece – an Annunciation – has its own Wikipedia page, like the chapel.